 This traditional recipe for vegetable pakora has a yogurt and chickpea flour batter flavored with tamarind, coriander, and turmeric.
 It is naturally gluten-free and vegan!

 Way, way back when we really didn’t know how to cook, Brad took an 8-week Indian cooking course.
 It was probably the best thing that ever happened to our kitchen.
 And vegetable pakoras are one of our favorite recipes.

 Anything that’s deep-fried is hard to commit to (all that oil!!).
 However, pakoras don’t have to be deep-fried.
 They can be shallow fried, air fried, or baked.

 Here are some of the reasons to love homemade pakoras:

 - Traditional pakoras are gluten-free and made with protein-packed chickpea flour.

 - Pakoras are delicious as part of an Indian meal, or as a lunch or snack.

 - Make a large batch.
 They will last in the fridge for 2-3 days.

-- These flavourful pakoras are delicious all on their own or serve them with apple chutney or plum sauce.
+- These flavorful pakoras are delicious all on their own or serve with apple chutney or plum sauce.

 Soaked and Fermented Batter